Art

 3 Credits (2+4P)

 This course introduces the making of photographic images from a broad viewpoint to consider both as an art practice and as a cultural practice.
 The course covers technical information on camera use and functionality, composition and visual design, digital workflow and editing, professional functions of manipulating and enhancing images, and printing correctly and effectively.
 The historical aspects of photography are also covered.
-May be repeated up to 3 credits.

 Learning Outcomes

-1. Gain fluency with basic camera function as well as a working knowledge of other photographic equipment and software to produce technically competent photographs
+1. Gain fluency with basic camera function as well as a working knowledge of other photographic equipment and software to produce technically competent photographs.

-2. Have a familiarity with current image-editing software to enhance images as well as developing a digital workflow for the management of digital images
+2. Have a familiarity with current image-editing software to enhance images as well as developing a digital workflow for the management of digital images.

-3. Be able to develop creative solutions to visual photographic problems
+3. Be able to develop creative solutions to visual photographic problems.

-4. Gain awareness of contemporary issues in contemporary art photographic practice that can be applied to the one’s own individual practice
+4. Gain awareness of contemporary issues in contemporary art photographic practice that can be applied to the one’s own individual practice.

-5. Develop the ability to critically analyze and discuss photographic images
+5. Develop the ability to critically analyze and discuss photographic images.

-6. Print and produce a final project that demonstrates synthesis of ideas presented in the course readings, critiques, and individual research
+6. Print and produce a final project that demonstrates synthesis of ideas presented in the course readings, critiques, and individual research.

-7. Demonstrate photographic terminology, and the many ways photographs function in society, both currently and historically
+7. Demonstrate photographic terminology, and the many ways photographs function in society, both currently and historically.

 View Learning Outcomes